FC Nantes: Life in the top division - the José Arribas years (1963 to 1976)

 José Arribas and Nantes found their place in the top division right away and finished 8th in their first season.
 The following season was even better: the club becomes French champions, and their star striker Jacky Simon was the league's top goalscorer and became the first Nantes player to earn an international cap.
 The club also won the French League Cup.

 In 1965, the club confirmed its place at the top and won the league again.
 Best defence (36 goals conceded), best attack (84 goals scored), Philippe Gondet ended the season as the league's top goalscorer with 36 goals in 37 games.
 French success did not lead to European success however, and Nantes lost their first-round European Cup game to Partizan Belgrade, who went on to reach the final.
-At the end of that season, three Nantes players (De Michèle, Gondet and Budzynski) wre part of the French team playing the World Cup in England.
+At the end of that season, three Nantes players (De Michèle, Gondet and Budzynski) were part of the French team playing the World Cup in England.

 The late 60s and early 70s were not stellar years for the club, typically ending between the 10th and 7th place in the league.
-They made the French Cup final in 1970 but were routed by Saint-Etienne 5-0.
+They made the French Cup final in 1970 but were routed by Saint-Etienne 5–0.
 Coach José Arribas's place was not under threat however, being very popular with players and fans alike.
 In parallel, the club worked hard behind the scene to modernise its structures and to develop its recruitment and player academy.
 Ex-players Jean-Claude Suaudeau and Robert Budzynski joined the coaching and recruitment team, and were tasked with deploying the club's playing philosophy at all levels of the club's teams.
 Young players such as Patrice Rio, allied with experienced Argentinians Ángel Marcos and Hugo Bargas, as well as Bayern Munich star Erich Maas enabled the club to turn its fortunes around and win the league in 1973.
 They also made the French Cup final but lost to Lyon.

-The club however could not break its European jinx: Danish amateur club Vejle eliminated Nantes in the first round of the European Cup.
-Results in the French league are good, although below that of high-flying club AS Saint-Etienne, but European results disappointed, year after year.
-In 1976, the club and José Arribas finally decided to part ways after 13 years together.
+The club was unable to break its European jinx: Danish amateur club Vejle eliminated Nantes in the first round of the European Cup.
+French league results were good, except the recurring disappointing European results of high-flying club Saint-Etienne.
+By 1976, the club and José Arribas finally parted ways after 13 years.